mackyle/markdown/syntax.md

 Note that when using the 3 backtick quotes technique, the blank line before the start of the code block is optional.
-One level of indentation -- 4 spaces or 1 tab -- is removed from each line of the code block unless the 3 backtick quotes are used.
+One level of indentation -- 4 spaces -- is removed from each line of the code block unless the 3 backtick quotes are used.
 For example, this:

       Here is an example of AppleScript: